Bhattaraka: Overview

 The term bhaṭṭāraka was used for Virasena, Bhadrabahu and other notables.
-It has also been used for the Tirthankaras.
-It was in the past used for leaders of religious orders in Shaivism, Buddhism and other groups, but currently it is applied to heads of Digambara Jain institutions.
+It has also been used for the Tirthankaras. it is applied to heads of Digambara Jain institutions.
 Unlike a Digambara monk, a bhaṭṭāraka wears an orange robe, stays in a single place and is involved in management of assets of the institution.

 Several of the Bhattarak seats were termed "Vidyasthana" i.e. centers of learning.
 These include Jaipur, Delhi, Gwalior, Ajmer, Nagaur, Rampur-Bhanpura, Karanaja, Surat, Kolhapur, Jinakanchi, Penukonda, Malkhed, Vijayanagara, Varanga and Hummacha.

 The role of a bhaṭṭāraka is described by Brahm Gyansagar, a disciple of Bhaṭṭāraka Shribhushana of Kashtha Sangh Nanditat Gaccha in seventeenth century of the Vikram era, while describing the six components of the Jain Sangha: